Nit-Rathore/Yet-Another-Kafka/RabbitMQ/readme.md

 Improvements : Give it some cosmetic improvements , add comments so I dont forget what is what.

-## Oh no I forgot to add --from -beginning thing for consumer 😭
+## Oh no I forgot to add "--from -beginning" thing for consumer 😭